According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 10.

 Any piece of artwork painted or applied directly on a wall, ceiling or other permanent surfaces is called as a ‘Mural Painting’.
 Tipu Sultan encouraged local artists who painted such paintings.

 Which are the famous literary works in the Tamil language?

-The Five Great Epics of Tamil Literature are the: Jivaka-chintamani, Cilappatikaram, Manimekalai, Kundalakesi and Valayapathi.
+The Five Great Epics of Tamil Literature are: Jivaka-chintamani, Cilappatikaram, Manimekalai, Kundalakesi and Valayapathi.